pnsaeta/p064/docs/SW-Installation.md

 In particular, notice the value of the `PATH` shell variable, which tells you where the system will look for commands that you name on the command line, and shows them in the order in which they will be searched.
-Paths are separated with colons, so in this example, my shell will first look in `/Users/saeta/.virtualenvs/py13/bin`, then in `/Users/saeta/bin`, etc. If you have installed Anaconda, your `PATH` variable may start with the path to the `bin` directory inside your Anaconda distribution.
+Paths are separated with colons, so in this example, my shell will first look in `/Users/saeta/.virtualenvs/py14/bin`, then in `/Users/saeta/bin`, etc. If you have installed Anaconda, your `PATH` variable may start with the path to the `bin` directory inside your Anaconda distribution.

+python -c "import site; print(site.getsitepackages())"

 ## Using pip to install Python modules